jeremybytes/dependency-injection-resources/README.md

 * [Getting Started with Dependency Injection in .NET](http://www.pluralsight.com/courses/using-dependency-injection-on-ramp) by Jeremy Clark (released Mar 2019)

 ## Running the Samples
-The code samples can be followed using Visual Studio 2019 or Visual Studio Code on Windows.
+The code samples can be followed using Visual Studio or Visual Studio Code on Windows.
 The code samples use WPF (a Windows desktop technology).

+*Note: The .NET 6.0 samples will run with Visual Studio 2022 or Visual Studio Code. .NET 6.0 will **not** run in Visual Studio 2019.*

-### Visual Studio 2019 (Community Edition)
+### Visual Studio 2019 or Visual Studio 2022
 When using Visual Studio, open the solution file (.sln) that is included in each sample folder.
 The web service needs to be started separately from the application.

 **Starting the Service**